Identity pool of Microsoft Entra joined machine identity

 If the name of the VM created by you manually is anything from Test001 to Test999, then also the VM is included in the dynamic security group.
 This is one of the limitations of the dynamic security group.

-The dynamic security group feature is useful when you want to manage the VMs by Azure Active Directory (Azure AD).
-This is also useful when you want to apply Conditional Access policies or distribute apps from Intune by filtering the VMs with Azure AD dynamic security group.
+The dynamic security group feature is useful when you want to manage the VMs by Microsoft Entra ID.
+This is also useful when you want to apply Conditional Access policies or distribute apps from Intune by filtering the VMs with Microsoft Entra dynamic security group.

 You can use PowerShell commands to:

-- Create a machine catalog with Azure AD dynamic security group
+- Create a machine catalog with Microsoft Entra dynamic security group

-- Enable security group feature for an Azure AD catalog
+- Enable security group feature for a Microsoft Entra catalog

-- Delete a machine catalog with Azure AD joined device security group
+- Delete a machine catalog with Microsoft Entra joined device security group

 Important:

-- To create a machine catalog with Azure AD dynamic security group, add machines to the catalog, and delete the machine catalog, you must have Azure AD access token.
-For information on getting the Azure AD access token, see https://docs.microsoft.com/en-us/graph/graph-explorer/graph-explorer-features#consent-to-permissions/.
+- To create a machine catalog with Microsoft Entra dynamic security group, add machines to the catalog, and delete the machine catalog, you must have a Microsoft Entra access token.
+For information on getting the Microsoft Entra access token, see https://docs.microsoft.com/en-us/graph/graph-explorer/graph-explorer-features#consent-to-permissions/.

-- To request an access token in Azure AD, Citrix requests the Group.ReadWrite.All permission for Microsoft Graph API.
-An Azure AD user who has tenant-wide admin consent permission can grant Group.ReadWrite.All permission for Microsoft Graph API.
-For information on how to grant tenant-wide admin consent to an application in Azure Active Directory (Azure AD), see the Microsoft document https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent/.
+- To request an access token in Microsoft Entra ID, Citrix requests the Group.ReadWrite.All permission for the Microsoft Graph API.
+An Microsoft Entra user who has tenant-wide admin consent permission can grant Group.ReadWrite.All permission for the Microsoft Graph API.
+For information on how to grant tenant-wide admin consent to an application in Microsoft Entra ID, see the Microsoft document https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/grant-admin-consent.

-Create a machine catalog with Azure AD dynamic security group
+Create a machine catalog with Microsoft Entra dynamic security group

-- In the machine catalog setup user interface of the web-based console, on the Machine Identities page, select Azure Active Directory joined.
+- In the machine catalog setup the user interface of the web-based console, on the Machine Identities page, select Microsoft Entra joined.

 $AzureADAccessToken

-parameter when you run the PowerShell commands. -
+parameter when you run the PowerShell commands.
+You don’t need a Microsoft Entra access token if you use a Microsoft Entra service account. -

 Run the following command to verify if the dynamic security group name exists in the tenant.